jdittrich/userNeedResearchBook/text/allURBook.md

 - Asking herself: what would impress the person (a safety advisor)\
  »probably not that the blueprint is beautiful«

-- Good: Something that is not only useful, but aesthetically as well\
+- Good: Something that is not only useful, but aesthetical as well\

 *These Principles have in common that they are about aesthetics and requirements.
 I did not have a good idea about a possible